 You’ve got your down payment ready to go.
 Your credit score is higher than ever.
 You have a real estate agent lined up.
 You’re about to hit “submit” on that mortgage preapproval application when you stop to wonder: Is now the right time?

-The season, month and even day or week that you buy can impact many different parts of the home buying process, including how many options you have while shopping and how much you end up paying at closing.
+The season, month and even week or day that you buy can impact many different parts of the home buying process, including how many options you have while shopping and how much you end up paying at closing.

 Some of these factors will be influenced on a smaller scale by what your local real estate market is doing.
 In this case, your agent will be the expert to turn to.